 - Interesting work: We will provide opportunities for you to work on areas of interest to you within the span of PWBM’s mission in public policy.
 We want you to be excited about what you are working on.
 We will support you in exploring new topics, techniques, and technologies.

 - Flexibility: We want you to be productive.
-Within the scope of working with others on a team, we do not follow a strict work-time policy but operate within the flexibility allowed by the University.
+Within the scope of working with others on a team and completing the requirements of the job, we operate within the flexibility allowed by the University.

 - Openness: We are responsible to be open to you about PWBM’s future plans, major deliverables, long-term vision and our finances.
 If you ever feel in the dark, just ask.
 You should always be “in the know.”

 - Trust: We want you to take ownership.
 That first means communicating your plans and ideas widely, especially with your supervisor.
 In return, we respect and believe in your ability and decisions to do what is best for your projects and for PWBM.
 We will stand by you in external interactions.
 We trust you to seek out help and support when you need it and to work on your own when you don’t.

 - People over Process: While it is now a bit cliché, we really do value people over processes.
 To be sure, a large university requires processes by which we must abide.
 However, it is the job of the faculty director to run interference as much as possible to isolate you from external processes in order to give you the freedom to be your best.